 Captain Steven Forsberg Sr (on the left)

-Captain Steven lives in Montauk with his wife Elizabeth Forsberg, also a licensed Captain.
-Together they have a young daughter .
-Captain Steven’s son Steven Jr has followed in his father’s footsteps and is helping him run the Montauk operation.
+Captain Steven lives in Montauk with his wife and their two children.
+Captain Steven’s son, Steven Jr, has followed in his father’s footsteps and is helping him run the Montauk operation.
 Captain Steven’s two older daughters are based in Florida.
-His oldest has recently graduated from college and is a licensed occupational therapist and has a gorgeous little girl Lola, (Captain Steven is a Grandpa!).
-Her sister is also a great student, on track to graduate high school early.
 Captain Steven enjoys fishing for a living and recreationally.
 He is a fantastic cook and enjoys cooking for the whole family.
 If you need a fish recipe, he is your man.
-When he can take time away from the business Captain Steven enjoys clamming, surfcasting and fishing with his wife Liz and his daughters on their private boat.
 During the winter Captain Steven’s garage becomes headquarters and its there that you will find him and his crew working on his latest project.
 This year Captain Steven will be traveling to Alabama a lot to over see the progress on the construction of our new boat, Viking Fivestar.